 Due to data networks often being overloaded during crisis situations - and because SMS texting has a greater and immediate reach - employers, schools and emergency services use SMS technology to send emergency text blasts.
 The immediate reach feature is also an advantage when advising contacts of meeting cancellations or last-minute venue changes.
 The best text blast software will even advise you who has read your message so you can manually call anybody who may not be aware of an important or adverse event.

 Employers can also send a text blaster to advise jobseekers of work opportunities, while schools can send permission slips to parents attached to a text or increase attendance at forthcoming organized events.
 Some of the more unusual uses of a text blast service include a lost pet finders´ service, a weather alert service for fans attending football games, a service to help lost delegates at conferences, and a radio music request service at Power 105.1 in New York.

-The rules for sending a text blaster are quite rigid and contained within the Telephone Consumer Protection Act (TCPA) of 1991.
-The Act contains rules and regulations about building a text blaster contact list, giving contacts the option to opt out of your text blast service and specifying the frequency and number of messages that can be sent to prevent spamming.
+The rules for sending a mass message are quite rigid and contained within the Telephone Consumer Protection Act (TCPA) of 1991.
+The Act contains rules and regulations about building a contact list, giving contacts the option to opt out of your text blast service and specifying the frequency and number of messages that can be sent to prevent spamming.

-If you would like further information about the benefits of text blast marketing, the best text blast software to use to achieve maximum impact, or how to get started with a text blast, free advice is available from our team of Client Success Managers.
-Our team will also be able to answer any questions about the text blaster rules and regulations, and offer tips about the best way to generate engagement when sending a text message blast from a computer.
+If you would like further information about the benefits of SMS marketing, the best software to use to achieve maximum impact, or how to get started with your first text blast, free advice is available from our team of Client Success Managers.
+Our team will also be able to answer any questions about rules and regulations, and offer tips about the best way to generate engagement when sending a text message blast from a computer.